mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 So apparently `yield <number>` statements just evaluate to `undefined`.
 But we can change that!

-In order to do that, we will have to abandon `for ... of` loop and consume the iterator by hand.
+To do that, we will have to abandon the `for ... of` loop and consume the iterator by hand.

 Let's just call the `next` method of the iterator 4 times, to get our 3 numbers and the last object with `done` set to `true`.
 We will log every result coming from the `next` call.